grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/03 Automated Performance testing.md

 Once your goals are clear, you can start introducing load tests into your automation pipelines.
 Running load tests from a continuous integration (CI) system is very simple with k6.
 The set up can easily be generalized across the various CI tools into the following sequence of steps:

-1. **Installation of k6**: Install k6 on the server/VM/container that will be running the CI jobs.
+1. [Installation of k6](#installation-of-k6): Install k6 on the machine running the CI jobs.
-2. **Create a test**: Create and store the test files in version control, alongside application code.
+2. [Create a test](#create-a-test): Create and store the test files in version control, alongside application code.
-3. **Pass/fail criteria**: Codify pass/fail criteria as thresholds so that k6 can pass/fail your tests when run in CI.
+3. [Pass/fail criteria](#pass-fail-criteria): Codify pass/fail criteria that can fail your tests when run in CI.
-4. **Local vs Cloud execution**: Decide how to run tests.
+4. [Local vs Cloud execution](#local-vs-cloud-execution): Decide what type of tests to run.
-5. **Test frequency**: Decide how often to run tests.
+5. [Test frequency](#test-frequency): Decide how often to run tests.
-6. **Notifications**: Get notified in your team communication tool of choice when your tests fail.
+6. [Notifications](#notifications): Get notified when your tests fail.

 We'll have a closer look at these general steps in more detail below.

 ## 1. Installation of k6

 The first step to integrating load testing in your CI is to find and install a performance testing tool.

 We built k6 for automation.
 It's a CLI tool that can integrate easily into your tech stack.

 There are three ways to install k6: